Live in Boston (Fleetwood Mac album): Recording and release

 The songs on the album were recorded over three nights at the Boston Tea Party venue in Boston, between 5 and 7 February 1970.
 The recordings were made for a proposed live album which was to have been released during 1970.
 The project was shelved and the tapes remained unreleased, until Shanghai Records issued seven songs from the performances as Live in Boston in February 1985.

 The album was reissued a few months later as Jumping at Shadows by Varrick Records.
 A number of other releases, with titles such as Boston Live, Oh Well "Live" or Live, featuring the same track listing as the original Live in Boston album were released by various labels worldwide during the late 1980s and early 1990s.
 Shanghai followed Live in Boston with a 2-LP set titled Cerulean, which included additional material taken from the same concerts, and functioned as a second volume to the original release.

 In 1998, Snapper Music released an expanded three-volume CD set, titled Live in Boston: Remastered (later reissued as Live at the Boston Tea Party), which collected most of the available tracks from the Boston Tea Party concerts.
 These three volumes have subsequently been available individually or as a box set.
 All three volumes were reissued as a four LP set in 2003, under the title Live at the Boston Tea Party.
 In 2013, the set was repackaged as simply Boston, including new album art based on the band's 1970 tour poster and photographs of the band members' faces on each of five beer coasters.

+Tim Sommer of The Observer said that the album "showcase[s] Green's stellar blend of economy and ferocity" and that "the real scene-stealer on these recordings are Jeremy Spencer’s ecstatic rockabilly covers."